-Drama for Schools (DFS) is a collaborative professional development program model in drama-based instruction (links to video), in association with The University of Texas at Austin Department of Theatre and Dance.
+Drama for Schools (DFS) is a collaborative professional development program model in drama-based instruction, in association with the Department of Theatre and Dance.
 Led by a cadre of leaders in their fields, this nationally heralded program:

-- Creates intentional partnerships between UT and interested communities/school districts;
+- Creates intentional partnerships between the university and interested communities/school districts;

 - Collaborates with K-12 teachers and curriculum specialists interested in exploring the potential of drama-based instruction to increase teacher efficacy and student engagement across the curriculum;